top of page

 Investment: Time and Money

-Club’s Objective/Mission Statement: Define “Win”
+Club’s Mission Statement:

 Finding players a college that they will stay at, are able to compete at, and ultimately leave with a degree.